JamesNagelJJN/CV/Data Science/Goodreads reviews/README.md

 of a book and collect the genre of the book.
 I did this for publishers with over 1,000,000 total reviews across all their published books in the dataset.

-Once I obtained a new dataset that contained, the title of a book, the publisher the book was published with and the genres.
+Once I obtained a new dataset that contained the title of a book, the publisher the book was published with and the genres.
 With this I created a wordcloud that displays the most published genres of each publisher.